A major initiative of our office is to expand our mission to encompass community and population health.

 Community engagement programs

 Service learning has emerged as an effective teaching tool that links classroom theory with practice, while creating potentially lifelong opportunities for students to engage in their communities.
-Programs like the Washington University Medical Plunge (WUMP) introduce students to the social determinants of health and lay the foundation for future service learning opportunities.

 Medical students also lead popular community engagement activities, such as the nutrition screening and outreach and classroom mentoring at the Collegiate School of Medicine and Bioscience, a magnet high school for students pursuing careers in medicine and technology.